LewisBull2303/battleships/README.md

 ### User Stories
  1. As a user, I would like to know how to play the game
  2. As a user, I would like the game to be replayable in the terminal
- 3. As a User, I would like to have a unique username on the leaderboard
+ 3. As a User, I would like to have a username on the leaderboard
  4. As a User, I would like to see a leaderboard of the 10 best players
  5. As a User, I would like it to be clear when I hit an enemy and when I miss
  6. As a User, I would like it to be clear how many more hits I need to win
  7. As a User, I would like for there to be a main menu
+ 8. As a User, I would like it to be clear the options available to me

 ### Site Owner Stories
-8. As a site owner, I would like the game to be fun and enjoyable
+9. As a site owner, I would like the game to be fun and enjoyable
-9. As a site owner, I would like the game to be challenging and have varying degrees of challenge
+10. As a site owner, I would like the game to be challenging and have varying degrees of challenge
-10. As a site owner, I would like the game to feel like an arcade game
+11. As a site owner, I would like the game to feel like an arcade game
-11. As a site owner, I would like a leaderboard and for the users to be able to see the leaderboard
+12. As a site owner, I would like a leaderboard and for the users to be able to see the leaderboard
-12. As a site owner, I would like the game to be consistant in design
+13. As a site owner, I would like the game to be consistant in design
+14. As a Site owner, I would like my users data to be stored in a google sheet

 ## Technical Design